601-H17/GeoApp/README.md

 ___

 ## Introduction
-    GeoApp is an Android application to searches for a local and proposes the shortest path from a custom map.
+    GeoApp is an Android application to searches for a local and offers the shortest path from a custom map.

 ## Install Android Studio